des1re10/CIP-XXXX-Three-Factor-Governance-Voting-System-for-Cardano/Three-Factor Governance Voting System for Cardano.md

 ## Transition Plan
 1. Community Discussion (1 month)
-   - Discussion of advantages and disadvantages of both time calculation options
    - Collection of feedback on parameter choices
    - Fine-tuning of weightings
    - Determination of minimum qualifying balance